ballerina-platform/module-ballerinax-googleapis.drive/Package.md

 ```ballerina
 import ballerinax/googleapis_drive as drive;
 ```
-All the actions return valid response or error.
+All the actions return a valid response or error.
 If the action is a success, then the requested resource will be returned.
 Else error will be returned.

 ### Step 2: Initialize the Google Drive Client
-In order for you to use the Drive Endpoint, first you need to create a Google Drive Client endpoint.
+In order for you to use the Drive Endpoint, first, you need to create a Google Drive Client endpoint.
 ```ballerina

 configurable string refreshToken = ?;